How to Make a Discord Bot in 2023

 If you want to learn more about Discord bot development and making your own Discord bots on demand, then join the WriteBots community today.

-Discord Bot In Javascript
+Discord Bot in JavaScript

 If you’ve been searching around and looking at some other Discord bot creation guides, you’ve likely noticed that nearly all of them are written in… JavaScript.